maplibre/maplibre-native/docs/mdbook/src/android/geojson-guide.md

 ```
 - Creating Geometry, Feature, and FeatureCollections from scratch

-Note that GeoJson objects as we discussed above have classes defined in MapLibre SDK.
+Note that GeoJSON objects as we discussed above have classes defined in MapLibre SDK.
-So we can map json objects into regular Java/Kotlin objects or build straightaway.
+So we can map JSON objects into regular Java/Kotlin objects or build straightaway.
 ```kotlin
     val properties = JsonObject()
         properties.addProperty("key1", "value1")